School of Earth & Sustainability

-Secondary Education - General Science, Bachelor of Science in Education
+Secondary Education - Earth Science, Bachelor of Science in Education

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

 - All of Northern Arizona University's liberal studies, diversity, junior-level writing, and capstone requirements.